kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 docker con<tab>
 ```

-You might recall I've already setup autocompletion for some of these tools.
+You might recall I've setup autocompletion for some of these tools.
 However this is just another way of doing the same thing.

 The kubectl plugin has an extra feature, which is that it also sets up bunch of handy aliases.